Supramolecular chemistry: History

-Environment

-The molecular environment around a supramolecular system is also of prime importance to its operation and stability.
-Many solvents have strong hydrogen bonding, electrostatic, and charge-transfer capabilities, and are therefore able to become involved in complex equilibria with the system, even breaking complexes completely.
-For this reason, the choice of solvent can be critical.

 Concepts

 Molecular self-assembly

 Molecular self-assembly is the construction of systems without guidance or management from an outside source (other than to provide a suitable environment).
 The molecules are directed to assemble through non-covalent interactions.
 Self-assembly may be subdivided into intermolecular self-assembly (to form a supramolecular assembly), and intramolecular self-assembly (or folding as demonstrated by foldamers and polypeptides).
 Molecular self-assembly also allows the construction of larger structures such as micelles, membranes, vesicles, liquid crystals, and is important to crystal engineering.

 Molecular recognition and complexation

 Molecular recognition is the specific binding of a guest molecule to a complementary host molecule to form a host–guest complex.
 Often, the definition of which species is the "host" and which is the "guest" is arbitrary.
 The molecules are able to identify each other using non-covalent interactions.
 Key applications of this field are the construction of molecular sensors and catalysis.